IEEE 802.11: History

 Vic Hayes, who held the chair of IEEE 802.11 for 10 years, and has been called the "father of Wi-Fi", was involved in designing the initial 802.11b and 802.11a standards within the IEEE.
 He, along with Bell Labs Engineer Bruce Tuch, approached IEEE to create a standard.

 In 1999, the Wi-Fi Alliance was formed as a trade association to hold the Wi-Fi trademark under which most products are sold.

-The major commercial breakthrough came with Apple's adopting Wi-Fi for their iBook series of laptops in 1999.
+The major commercial breakthrough came with Apple's adoption of Wi-Fi for their iBook series of laptops in 1999.
 It was the first mass consumer product to offer Wi-Fi network connectivity, which was then branded by Apple as AirPort.
 One year later IBM followed with its ThinkPad 1300 series in 2000.